permas4edu/permas4edu/sampling/template/README.md

  * File -> Create UCI
  * Deactivate the checkbox for predefined Templates
- * Select TOPO_STATIC from the Combobox
+ * Select SAMPLING_ANALYSIS from the Combobox